xp44mm/Notebook/F#/Reflection/Working with Types.md

     Console.WriteLine(itf.FullName)
 ```

-All the `GetXxxxs` methods—with the exception of `GetDefaultMembers` and `GetInterfaces`—can take an optional `BindingFlags` argument to restrict the enumeration to public or nonpublic, static or instance, and declared or inherited members.
+All the `GetXxxxs` methods—with the exception of `GetDefaultMembers` and `GetInterfaces` — can take an optional `BindingFlags` argument to restrict the enumeration to public or nonpublic, static or instance, and declared or inherited members.
 For more sophisticated searches, you can use the `FindMembers` or `FindInterfaces` method, which takes a delegate pointing to a function that filters individual members or interfaces.
 (See MSDN documentation for additional information.)

 In many cases, you don't need to enumerate a type's members because you have other ways to find out the name of the field, property, methods, or event you want to get information about.
 You can use the `GetMember` or other `GetXxxx` methods (where `Xxxx` is a singular word) of the `Type` class—namely, `GetMember`, `GetField`, `GetProperty`, `GetMethod`, `GetEvent`, `GetInterface`, `GetConstructor`, and `GetNestedType`—to get the corresponding `MemberInfo` (or a more specific object):